timchown/address-accountability/draft-chown-address-accountability.md

    If all ND traffic observed on a link can be captured, it should be possible for IPv6 address usage to be recorded.
-This would require appropriate capability on a device on any given subnet, e.g. as is currently achieved for RAmond (https://ramond.sourceforge.net) or NDPmon (https://sourceforge.net/projects/ndpmon), or a reporting mechanism for the subnet router such as syslog.

-   There may also be mechanisms such as a (filtered) Remote Switch Port Analyser (RSPAN) that may be suitable.
+This would require appropriate capability on a device on any given subnet, e.g. as is currently achieved for RAmond or NDPmon, or a reporting mechanism for the subnet router.
+There may also be mechanisms such as a (filtered) RSPAN that may be suitable; at least one implementation of this has been published.

    A benefit of this approach is that collecting all ND traffic would allow additional accounting and fault detection to be undertaken, e.g. rogue RA detection, or DAD DoS detection.

-   The downside may be the significant volume of traffic to be held, if a lengthy history is desired.

 ## Force use of DHCPv6 only

-   One approach to accountability is to attempt to force devices to only use DHCPv6, and not SLAAC, which would in principle give the same address accountability model as exists for IPv4 today. {{RFC4649}} for DHCPv6 appears to give at least some of the functionality of DHCP option 82.
+   One approach to accountability is to attempt to force devices to only use DHCPv6, which would in principle give the same address accountability model as exists for IPv4 today. {{RFC4649}} for DHCPv6 appears to give at least some of the functionality of DHCP option 82.